Difference between getting a visa and a residence permit in Croatia: Guide for 2023

 In many countries, a visa is required to enter the country as well as to stay for an extended period.
 This is not the case in Croatia.
-Here, the nomenclature and their meaning is a bit different.
-A visa is what you need to get into Croatia, but a residence permit is what you need to stay in Croatia long term.
-In this post, we will dive into the differences between a visa and a residence permit.
+Here, the nomenclature and their meaning are a bit different.
+A visa is what you need to get into Croatia, but a residence permit is what you need to stay in Croatia long-term.
+Let’s dive into the differences between a visa and a residence permit.

-European Union citizens are also entitled to visa-free travel to Croatia and do not have any restrictions on length of time they stay since Croatia is also a member of the EU.
+European Union citizens are also entitled to visa-free travel to Croatia and do not have any restrictions on the length of time they stay since Croatia is also a member of the EU/EEA.